Generative-Labs/Documentation/docs/intro.md

 # Intro

-This site hosts the documentation for Housechan Chat service, which you can browse by clicking on the area to the left.
+This site hosts the documentation for Web3MQ Chat service, which you can browse by clicking on the area to the left.